DamienPup/TwitchChat-To-Do-List/README.md

 - `CLIENT_ID.txt`: Used by `generate_token.py` to generate an oauth token.
 - `auth.js`: Holds bot username, channel to join, and oauth token.
 - `settings.js`: Holds the main settings for the overlay.
-- `style_settings.css`: Holds the styling settings for the overlay.
+- `style_settings.css`: Holds the visual settings for the overlay.

 > [!CAUTION]
 > Any file that isn't one of these is NOT intented to be user-editable!